CharityNavigator/990_long/README.md

 s3-dist-cp --src hdfs://ip-111-222-333-444.ec2.internal:8020/user/hadoop/990_long/merged --dest s3://my-bucket/destination
 ```

-### Step 6: Shut down your cluster!
+#### Shut down your cluster!

 This cluster will run up a BIG bill if you do not shut it down, right now.
 Go to the EMR console and choose "terminate."
 If you enabled termination protection, you will have to disable it first.

-### Step 7: Create an Athena table or .csv files
+### Step 5: Create an Athena table or .csv files

 Athena is based on Apache Presto.
 It lets you treat a data file like a database, without actually running a database.
 For rarely used data, it's incredibly cheap, even when the data are really big.
 To set up an Athena table, go to the Athena console on AWS.
-Then run the following query:
+Then run the following query

+**IMPORTANT (12/9/2017): THIS QUERY IS OUT OF DATE!
+The column specifications have changed.
+I will update it shortly.
+You can also figure it out just by looking at the column specifications in the code or the output.**

 ```
 CREATE EXTERNAL TABLE `my_table_name`(